ericmariasis/iris-email-analyzer-app/README.md

 To get an OpenAI API key if you don't already have one, go to [this page](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key) to learn how to get one.

+Once you have an OpenAI API key, go to [this file](python/myconfig.py), python/myconfig.py in your local repo clone and update the value of `OPENAI_API_KEY` to the value of your key.

 ### Run the app

 Run the below command, again in a terminal with Docker access, to run an iris shell.